Dhanush623/WebScraper/README.md

 # WEB SCRAPER - ASSESSMENT

-This project scrape data from https://dhanush623.github.io/assessment for particular user who has logged in.
+This project is designed to scrap data from https://dhanush623.github.io/assessment for particular user who has logged in.

 ## Prerequisites